 6.0 marks the release of version 5.1 of the Masking API.
-For information on how the Masking API is versioned, please refer to the documentation here: Masking API Versioning Documentation
+For information on how the Masking API is versioned, see Masking API Versioning Documentation.

-New API Endpoints

-In 6.0 we have expanded the list of API endpoints to include:
+• New API Endpoints In 6.0 we have expanded the list of API endpoints to include: